Baking chicken breasts was my culinary Achilles’ heel for years.

 By doing this for a few minutes before you serve the chicken, it allows the juices to settle back into the meat.

-(Remember: Make sure you don’t use the same cutting board or dish that you used for the raw chicken breast!)
+(Remember: Make sure you don’t use the same cutting board or dish you used for the raw chicken breast!)

 If you plan to cook more than two chicken breasts, just use a larger baking dish, and leave plenty of space around each piece of meat.
 You do not need to increase the cooking time.